tomahawk-player/tomahawk-android/README.md

 - Download and install the Android SDK http://developer.android.com/sdk/index.html
     - Make sure you have updated and installed the following in your Android SDK Manager:
         - "/Tools"
-        - the newest Android SDK Platform folder (e.g. "/Android 4.4 (API 19)")
+        - the latest Android SDK Platform folder (e.g. "/Android 6.0 (API 23)")
         - "/Extras/Android Support Repository" and "/Extras/Android Support Library"
+        - "/Extras/Google Play Services" and "/Extras/Google Repository"

 Build it on the commandline with gradle: